brianglass/anastasis/files/thursday_matins4.md

 mso-fareast-font-family:&quot;MS Mincho&quot;;color:red">Ode 9.
 Irmos.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;;mso-fareast-font-family:&quot;MS Mincho&quot;">Chosen stones of the Stone laid at the head of the corner, build up on the rock of the faith the hearts of all the faithful, O Apostles who overthrew the enemyÂ’s builders.</span>
+font-family:&quot;Book Antiqua&quot;;mso-fareast-font-family:&quot;MS Mincho&quot;">Chosen stones of the Stone laid at the head of the corner, build up on the rock of the faith the hearts of all the faithful, O Apostles who overthrew the enemy’s builders.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;;mso-fareast-font-family:&quot;MS Mincho&quot;">Having received from Christ the power to bind and loose, loose the bond of my evils and bind me to Christ, and make me a sharer in GodÂ’s Kingdom, O Apostles.</span>
+font-family:&quot;Book Antiqua&quot;;mso-fareast-font-family:&quot;MS Mincho&quot;">Having received from Christ the power to bind and loose, loose the bond of my evils and bind me to Christ, and make me a sharer in God’s Kingdom, O Apostles.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
 font-family:&quot;Book Antiqua&quot;;mso-fareast-font-family:&quot;MS Mincho&quot;">Godly clouds of the Master now water my heart, dried up by every evil deed, with glorious showers, and make me fruitful, O Apostles blessed by God.</span>